mediatis/formrelay/Documentation/Configuration/Configuration_resolver/Index.rst

 	form_field_name_a = external_field_name_a
 	form_field_name_a.ifEmpty = 1

-Note: This feature exists for legacy reasons only.
+..
+Note:: This feature exists for legacy reasons only.
 It should not be used anymore, since it relies on the consistent order of the form data which can not be guaranteed.
 A better way to get this behaviour is to check the other input values that want to write to the same result field.

 ::